Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Can I buy land in Panay Island through marriage to a local in 2026?

-As of early 2026, marriage to a Filipino citizen does not automatically grant a foreigner the right to own land on Panay Island, so the land must generally be titled in the Filipino spouse's name only.
+As of early 2026, marrying a Filipino citizen does not grant a foreigner the legal right to own land on Panay Island, because the constitutional restriction applies to the buyer's citizenship, not their marital status.

 There is a lot of mistakes you can make, we cover 99% of them in our list of risks and pitfalls people face when buying property in Panay Island.